Are you looking to start a share portfolio?

 Historically the share market has offered better returns than term deposits, and is certainly much better than leaving your money under the pillow.
 However, it’s not without risk, as share prices are subject to market conditions and can rise and fall at any time.
 So it’s important you’re comfortable with what you’re investing in and the risks associated.

 Decide how active you want to be.

-Are you going to be an investor or trader?
-If you’ve an investor generally you will take a long term view, meaning that you wont sweat over the daily movements.
-If you’re a going to be a trader and profit from the daily share price movements, then get educated, it’s not for the faint hearted and is best left to the professionals.
+Are you going to be an investor or a trader?
+If you’re an investor generally you will take a long-term view, meaning that you won’t sweat over the daily movements.
+If you’re a going to be a trader and profit from the daily share price movements, then get educated, it’s not for the faint-hearted and is best left to the professionals.

 Manage your expectations.